The CAGE questionnaire is a quick, reliable tool used to screen for problematic drinking behaviours.

 What are the Components of the CAGE Questionnaire?

 The components of the CAGE questionnaire consist of four key questions designed to assess potential alcohol dependence and problematic drinking behaviors.
-Each question focuses on a different aspect of alcohol use, helping healthcare professionals determine whether further evaluation is necessary.
+Each question focuses on a different aspect of alcohol use.

 How Does the CAGE Questionnaire Work?